hypergonial/hikari-miru/docs/guides/navigators.md

 ## Customizing Navigation Buttons

-If you would like to customize the buttons used by the navigator, you can pass buttons via the `buttons=` keyword-only argument.
-This should be a list of [`NavButton`][miru.ext.nav.items.NavButton].
+If you would like to customize the items used by the navigator, you can pass buttons & selects via the `items=` keyword-only argument.
+This should be a sequence of [`NavItem`][miru.ext.nav.items.NavItem].

 There are also some built-in navigation buttons, these are: